Microchip-MPLAB-Harmony/csp_apps_pic32mk/apps/clock/clock_config/readme.md

 ### Setting up PIC32MK MCJ Curiosity Pro Board

-- Connect an oscilloscope to monitor the PORT pin RPC1 (Pin number #33 on J301 connector)
-- Connect the Debug USB port (J500) on the board to the computer using a micro USB cable

-### Setting up PIC32MK MCM Curiosity Pro Board

 - Connect an oscilloscope to monitor the PORT pin RPB11 (Pin #8 on J503/EXT3 connector)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

+### Setting up PIC32MK MCM Curiosity Pro Board

+- Connect an oscilloscope to monitor the PORT pin RPC1 (Pin number #1 on J301 connector)
+- Connect the Debug USB port (J500) on the board to the computer using a micro USB cable

 ## Running the Application